malerba118/r3f-video-recorder/README.md

 This is a video recording framework built on @react-three/fiber and mediabunny which supports both realtime canvas capture as well as frame-accurate video rendering.

-Rendering videos reliably across all browsers is quite difficult but this library offers a nice set of features including:
+Rendering videos reliably across all browsers is quite difficult but this library offers a nice set of guarantees including:

-- Render to mp4/h264 in all browsers
+- Render to `mp4/h264` in all browsers.
 - A frame-aligned clock so your video preview can appear consistent with your rendered export.
 - Fast rendering times while in `frame-accurate` recording mode (eg 10s to render 60s video).
-- Adjustable `fps`, `size`, `quality`, `format`, `codec`
+- Adjustable `fps`, `size`, `quality`, `format`, `codec`.

 ### Installation

-I'm lazy and don't feel like turning this into an official npm package.
-I also know i will suck at keeping it up to date so i'm going with shadcn-stlye installation on this one and you're going to have to copy/pasta the contents of [r3f-video-recorder.tsx](/r3f-video-recorder.tsx) into your project.
+I'm going with shadcn-stlye installation on this one so you're going to have to copy/pasta the contents of [r3f-video-recorder.tsx](/r3f-video-recorder.tsx) into your project.
+(I'm lazy and don't feel like turning this into an official npm package.
+I also know i will suck at keeping an npm package up-to-date so i think this is the best way atm).

 You'll also need to install peers: